sangnt2903/geolize/README.md

     ```
 ## When I need to update the database to the latest version?

-1. You will need to stop the service first:
+1. You will need to stop the service first

 2. Mount the new GeoLite2 database file in the `data/db` directory.

 3. Set Geolize DB to dev.ini file with the name of the new database file.

    For example: If database file name is `GeoLite2-City.mmdb`, then you need to update the `dev.ini` file with the following:

     ```ini
     [geolize]